BananaAccounting/Germany/EÜRDossier/Readme.md

 ## Next steps
 for discussion.
 You find more detailed information in the branch roadmaps

-* Organize resources for app development
+* App development --> by Banana
-    * get involved with developper(s) about implementation concept, mutual briefing and information exchange
-    * start developping App for Elster UStVA report (and upload file?)
+    * UStVA print out, displaying Kz and correponding amout (maybe xmö-upload file)
+    * DATEV export/ import with 3/4 digit tax codes

-* DATEV/ ELSTER Testing of new accounting files with a Steuerberater
+* DATEV/ ELSTER Testing of new accounting files with a Steuerberater --> by RU
     * Involve Steuerberater to get access to DATEV software and get input/ feedback/ approval how/ that all data exchanges work fine
-    * Test DATEV export/import apps with 2-digit DATEV codes for diverse user scenarios and booking cases under real-life conditions
+    * Test DATEV export/import apps with 3/4-digit DATEV codes for diverse user scenarios and booking cases under real-life conditions
     * Test Elster report UStVA for diverse user scenarios and booking cases
-    * if necessary, remove errors in account usage or Kennzahlen-code-account attribution, or remove software bugs
+    * if necessary, remove errors in account usage or Kennzahlen-code-account attribution

-* Test EÜR accounting files in user community
+* Test EÜR accounting files in user community --> by Banana
-    * Publish/ send a version of new EÜR accounting file to existing Banana users in Germany and get feedback
+    * Actively ask for and collect feedback on new EÜR accounting file from German users

+* Start placing Banana on multiplier's websites in Germany --> by RU

-* Start to develop/ write/ create content/ guide for German users
+* Start to develop/ write/ create content/ guide for German users --> by RU
     * Text descriptions and explanations, create user szenarios, examples, screenshots
     * research and integrate tax and accounting specific know-how and external resources